 All News / Press Releases /

-Seattle, WA - Bill Marler, food safety advocate and foodborne illness attorney since 1993, whose Seattle law firm, Marler Clark’s work was recently profiled in the Netflix documentary “Poisoned,” The Dirty Truth about your Food, is calling on McDonalds to pay the medical bills and lost wages of the victims of the E. coli outbreak in the United States that has so far sickened 90, killing one and causing two to suffer acute kidney failure.
-Marler Clark represents victims in Nebraska, Colorado, Montana, Iowa, Georgia, Texas and Washington (see most recently filed complaint below).
+SEATTLE, Wash. — Bill Marler, food safety advocate and foodborne illness attorney since 1993, whose Seattle law firm, Marler Clark’s work was recently profiled in the Netflix documentary, “Poisoned, The Dirty Truth About Your Food," is calling on McDonald's to pay the medical bills and lost wages of the victims of the E. coli outbreak in the U.S. that has so far sickened 90, killing one and causing two to suffer acute kidney failure.
+Marler Clark represents victims in Nebraska, Colorado, Montana, Iowa, Georgia, Texas, and Washington (see the most recently filed complaint below).

-Illnesses started on dates ranging from Sept 27, 2024, to October 16, 2024.
-Of 83 people with information available, 27 have been hospitalized, and two people developed hemolytic uremic syndrome, a serious condition that can cause kidney failure.
+Illnesses started on dates ranging from Sept 27 to October 16, 2024.
+Of 83 people with information available, 27 have been hospitalized, and two people developed hemolytic uremic syndrome (HUS), a serious condition that can cause kidney failure.
 One death has been reported from an older adult in Colorado.
 This person is not one of those who developed HUS.

 “Unfortunately, those numbers will likely rise in the coming week,” Marler said.
-“The cost of treating victims of E. coli infections can run in the tens of thousands of dollars, or in a severe case, even in the hundreds of thousands of dollars.
-These families need McDonalds’ to do more than promise to cooperate in the investigation into this outbreak.
-They need to know that McDonalds intends to fulfill their corporate responsibility by looking out for their customers,” added Marler.
+“The cost of treating victims of E. coli infections can run in the tens of thousands of dollars, or in severe cases, in the hundreds of thousands of dollars.
+These families need McDonald's to do more than promise to cooperate in the investigation into this outbreak; they need to know that McDonald's intends to fulfill their corporate responsibility by looking out for their customers."

-Marler noted that over the last two decades in other outbreak-situations, companies such as Chi-Chi’s, Dole, Jack in the Box, Conagra, Odwalla and Sheetz advanced medical costs for outbreak victims whose illnesses were traced to their food products.
+Marler noted that during other outbreak situations over the past two decades, companies like Chi-Chi’s, Dole, Jack in the Box, Conagra, Odwalla, and Sheetz advanced medical costs for outbreak victims whose illnesses were traced to their food products.

 MONTANA Mc Ds Complaint Craft (pdf)